by Joe Tracy, editor of Theme Park Magazine

 The first to speak at the virtual all-star panel from Singapore was Melinda Lauw of Whisperlodge.
 Whisperlodge is an immersive and intimate theater experience that the New York Times describes as, “an unusual mixture of theater and therapy.”
 Whisperlodge refers to itself as an ASMR “immersive spa for the senses.”

-Lauw says that there is plenty of room for growth for the immersive industry in Singapore.
+Lauw says that there is plenty of room for growth in the immersive industry in Singapore.

-Lauw was followed by Aruna Ganesh Ram, artistic director of Visual Respiration, who discussed her work in immersive performances in India and the popularity of escape rooms.
+Next, Aruna Ganesh Ram, artistic director of Visual Respiration, discussed her work in immersive performances in India and the popularity of escape rooms.

 Next up was Stuart Lee, co-founding director of ANDSOFORTH.
 Lee is known for creating elaborate sets for immersive dining experiences.
-He has built an airplane so that guests could experience first-class, and he designed content for a 20,000 square foot empty space, creating 22 rooms and managed a crew of 40 including actors, lighting programmers, animators, and sound designers.
+He built an airplane so that guests could experience first-class, and he designed content for a 20,000-square-foot space, creating 22 rooms and managing a crew of 40 including actors, lighting programmers, animators, and sound designers.